Chopping Mall: Plot

 The teenagers regroup and rig the elevator trap on Protector 2, destroying it.
 They then hide in the restaurant where Allison works.
 Inside, Greg confronts Allison and Linda about leaving the air ducts and exhibits rage due to Suzie's death, pulling his gun on Ferdy when he intercedes on Allison and Linda's behalf.
 Rick tries to calm him down, and Ferdy suggests destroying the killbots' main control center in hopes of shutting them all down.
 The group agrees and heads to the control center on the third floor.
 The robot throws Greg over the railing and he falls to his death.

-On the run, the four remaining survivors, Allison, Ferdy, Rick, and Linda also find the first robot recovered after its earlier defeat.
+On the run, the four remaining survivors, Allison, Ferdy, Rick, and Linda also find the first Protector robot recovered after its earlier defeat.
 They take refuge inside a department store and set up mannequins to confuse Protector 1 and Protector 3.
-Their plan works as they fire at the dummies and one of them blinds itself with its own reflected laser.
-However, the blind Protector 3 kills Linda and an enraged Rick rams a golf cart into it.
-A bolt of electricity kills him, but his attempts successfully destroy the robot.
+Their plan works, as the robots fire at the dummies and one of them blinds itself with its own reflected laser.
+However, the blind Protector 3 kills Linda, and an enraged Rick rams a golf cart into it.
+A bolt of electricity kills him, but his attack succeeds in destroying the third Protector robot.

-Protector 1 is marked as the final robot cornering Allison, Ferdy rescues her and shoots it point-blank, damaging its laser just before he falls unconscious.
+Protector 1 corners Allison, but Ferdy rescues her and shoots it point-blank, damaging its laser just before he falls unconscious.
 Despite an injured leg, Allison escapes into Ellis Paint Company and sets up a trap by mixing paint and chemicals.
-She lures Protector 1 inside, where it gets stuck for failing to find traction on the spilled paint and thinners.
-She tosses a flare into the store, igniting the chemicals and finally destroys Protector 1.
+Allison then lures Protector 1 inside, where it gets stuck, unable to get traction on the spilled paint and thinners.
+Allison then tosses a flare into the store, igniting the chemicals and finally destroying Protector 1.
 As daylight appears, Allison leaves the store and Ferdy awakens.
 The two remain the only survivors.

 In a post-credits scene, a fourth, unknown Protector says its catchphrase "Have a nice day" one last time.

 Cast

 Analysis

-Film scholar Craig Ian Mann compares the film favorably to George A. Romero's Dawn of the Dead (1978)—also set in a shopping mall—which he classifies as an "anti-capitalist parable for the Jimmy Carter years," suggesting that Chopping Mall functions as in a similar way as a comment on consumption during the Reagan Era.
+Film scholar Craig Ian Mann compares the film favorably to George A. Romero's Dawn of the Dead (1978)—also set in a shopping mall—which he classifies as an "anti-capitalist parable for the Jimmy Carter years," suggesting that Chopping Mall functions in a similar way as a comment on consumption during the Reagan Era.
 Mann suggests that the robots in the film, even when malfunctioning, serve as mechanical enforcers of workplace discipline and capitalist interests.